DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ### Bold text

-Add two asterisks or underscores before and after a word or phrase to bold the text.
+Add two asterisks or underscores before and after a word or phrase to mark the text in bold.

 Add two asterisks without spaces around the letters to bold the middle of a word for emphasis.